Kalixer/random-messages-kal/README.md

 random-msg is released under the [MIT License](https://opensource.org/licenses/MIT).

 Note: the "-kal" on the name of this package it's a reference to my username 'Kalixer'.
-This is part of a [Platzi course](https://platzi.com/cursos/npm/) about packacges and dependencies with NPM.
+This is part of a [Platzi course](https://platzi.com/cursos/npm/) about packages and dependencies with NPM.
 NPM wouldn't let me gave the package the same name as the teacher's